 About Notice to Creditors

-Notifies creditors of the estate that a personal representative has been appointed and establishes a deadline for filing claims against the estate.
+Notifies creditors of a deceased person's estate that a personal representative has been appointed and instructs them to file claims within a specified timeframe.

-When you'd use it: File after the personal representative has been appointed and qualified by the court to formally notify creditors of their right to present claims.
+When you'd use it: Filed after the personal representative is appointed and qualified by the court to formally notify creditors of the estate administration.

 Where to get the official form